 The reconstruction of Cohnheim's path to the animal model, and his reflections on its use and limitations, enable a sharpened and potentially more critical view of this basic methodological tool of medical research.
-Such a sharpened view may be used to look at the broader history of animal models of human disease, and the various evaluations of their validity which have been employed in specific historical contexts.
+Such a sharpened view may be used to look at the broader history of animal models of human disease, and the various evaluations of their validity that have been employed in specific historical contexts.

 As I have shown, such a history arguably might start with Cohnheim's work and acknowledgment of the artificial nature of the animal model, of the conscious selection, that is, reduction of features of this artificial disease, and of the precarious validity of the (selective) knowledge produced by utilizing it.
-Further, Cohnheim was very aware of the pragmatic reasons for the choice of animals used, that is, a basic contingency inherent in this artificial knowledge, as well as various limitations resulting e. g. from significant inter-species variation in basic biological functions.
+Furthermore, Cohnheim was very aware of the pragmatic reasons for the choice of animals used, that is, a basic contingency inherent in this artificial knowledge, as well as various limitations resulting from factors such as significant inter-species variation in basic biological functions.
 Finally, he accepted that certain important dimensions of human diseases, in particular the socio-psychological dimension, are generally not accessible by the methods of the natural sciences as applied in the animal model.

-With the limitations spelled out by Cohnheim in mind, we may realize that the explanations for the various failures described above, and the ensuing conclusions formulated by the scientists involved, their colleagues, and regulatory agencies addressed only in part the range of aspects which might contribute to the precarious validity of any knowledge derived from animal models.
-Remarkably, in particular the social dimension intrinsic to the development, symptomatology, and further course of diseases, which Cohnheim clearly acknowledged, was completely absent in any of the deliberations of later medical researchers and regulators, although e.g. the methodological standards of placebo-controlled and double-blind studies in clinical trials imply that the relevance of the underlying psychosocial processes is not contested in the practice of phase 3 clinical trials.
+With the limitations spelled out by Cohnheim in mind, we may realize that the explanations for the various failures described above, and the ensuing conclusions formulated by the scientists involved, their colleagues, and regulatory agencies, addressed only in part the range of aspects which might contribute to the precarious validity of any knowledge derived from animal models.
+Remarkably, the social dimension intrinsic to the development, symptomatology, and further course of diseases, which Cohnheim clearly acknowledged, was particularly and completely absent in any of the deliberations of later medical researchers and regulators.
+This is true despite the fact, for instance, that the methodological standards of placebo-controlled and double-blind studies in clinical trials imply that the relevance of the underlying psychosocial processes is not contested in the practice of phase 3 clinical trials.

-The generation after Cohnheim, headed by Robert Koch, crucially reevaluated the animal model, amounting to what might be called an epistemological upgrade.
-After Koch had succeeded in using the animal model to identify the pathogens of wound infection, cholera, and tuberculosis, for which he had found enormous resonance and acclaim, the epistemological status of the animal model was elevated: the previously helpful and important methodological tool for specific, but limited questions now became the obligatory and de facto unique method for the production of strong knowledge on human diseases.
+The generation after Cohnheim, headed by Robert Koch, crucially re-evaluated the animal model, amounting to what might be called an epistemological upgrade.
+After Koch had succeeded in using the animal model to identify the pathogens of wound infection, cholera, and tuberculosis, which won him enormous prestige and acclaim, the epistemological status of the animal model was elevated.
+What had previously been a helpful and important methodological tool for specific, but limited questions now became the obligatory and de facto singular method for the production of strong knowledge on human diseases.

-Following this epistemological upgrade, and concomitant with the privileged status of experimental methods in medicine starting around the end of the 19th century, the concept of the animal model moved centre stage in medical research and became a constitutive element of the production of valid knowledge on human diseases.
-In a way, one might speak of a culture of biomedical research in human disease which took the value of this methodological tool as self-evident, and more or less beyond question for more than a century.
-This configuration of epistemological privilege was supported by ethical considerations which argued that potentially hazardous experimental interventions in humans should, if at all possible, be substituted by analogous interventions in animals.
+Following this epistemological upgrade, and concomitant with the privileged status of experimental methods in medicine starting around the end of the nineteenth century, the concept of the animal model moved center stage in medical research and became a constitutive element of the production of valid knowledge on human diseases.
+In a way, one might speak of a culture of biomedical research in human disease which, for more than a century, took the value of this methodological tool as self-evident, and more or less beyond question.
+This configuration of epistemological privilege was supported by ethical considerations, which argued that potentially hazardous experimental interventions in humans should, if at all possible, be replaced by analogous interventions in animals.